oephi/blog/src/posts/pop!_os.md

 So when you want to drop a folder into Google Drive, you just drag it and drop it right in there like you would anything else.

+Maybe Ubuntu does this already, I wouldn't know.
+Maybe all the things I love about Pop!_OS are actually Ubuntu things.

+That scares me.

 Also, it comes with a blue light filter pre-installed which for me is a god-send because I often have difficulty getting Redshift or Flux stable enough to be helpful.

 The PoP!\_OS theming is really nice.
 It is a flat-style approach with some really awesome colour scheming which works incredibly well with the Gnome OS aesthetic.
 You can tell quite a bit of time was spent on how the distro looks, and I really appreciate the effort.